avasdao/nexajs/packages/Wallet/README.md

 # NEXA.js Wallet

-Create a Nexa Wallet to manage your assets.
+Quickly and easily create a Nexa-compatible wallet to manage your "native" assets.

+This is a FULLY-managed wallet offering the following features:
+- send & receive NEX
+- send & receive ALL "native" tokens

 ## Auto-generated Wallet